KustoszApp/docs/source/installation/vps-installer.md

 When installer finishes, open [KUSTOSZ_SERVER_NAME/ui/](https://KUSTOSZ_SERVER_NAME/ui/) in your web browser to access Kustosz.

-If installer fails for any reason (usually due to intermittent problem with access to external resources), you can run above command again.
+If installer fails for any reason (e.g. due to intermittent problem with access to external resources), you can run above command again.
 Installer will automatically pick up where it left.

 Running above command on server with Kustosz already installed is also safe, as installer will not make any changes that are not required.
 You can use the same command to upgrade Kustosz to the newest version.